Yejashi/obsidianNotes/Research/Compilers/Books/Engineering a Compiler/Chapter 1/Compiler Structure.md

 ![[Pasted image 20250506114036.png]]

 The front end focuses on understanding the source-language program.
+The back end focuses on mapping programs to the target machine.
+This separation of concerns has several important implications for the design and implementation of compilers.